nxcd/cuckoo/README.md

 ### Headers
 Every request of this microservice accepts the following headers:

-- `x-on-beahlf-of`: Id of the user who created the scheduling
+- `x-on-behalf-of`: Id of the user who created the scheduling
 - `x-app-id`: Id of the client app that was used to create the scheduling

 ### Errors